A moving lemma for algebraic cycles with modulus and contravariance: Introduction

-\end{definition}
+\end{Definition}

-\begin{theorem}[{Moving Lemma; {\it see} Theorem \ref{stronger-main}}] Let $X$ be an equi-dimensional $k$-scheme, $D$ be an effective Cartier divisor on it, and $\mathcal{W}$ be a finite collection of constructible irreducible subsets of $X\setminus D$.
-Assume $X\setminus D$ is smooth over $k$.
-Then the above inclusion is a quasi-isomorphism in the Nisnevich topology:
+\begin{Theorem}[Moving Lemma; {\em see} Theorem \ref{Th:full-statement}] Let $X$ be a scheme of finite type over a field, $D$ an effective Cartier divisor on $X$ and $w $ a finite set of irreducible locally closed subsets of $X\setminus D$.
+Assume $X\setminus D$ is smooth.
+Then the above inclusion is a quasi-isomorphism in the Nisnevich topology on $X$:

-\end{theorem}
+\end{Theorem}

+Actually, we prove it in a more general form (Theorem \ref{Th:full-statement}) which we need in a related work \cite{IwasaKai} with Ryomei Iwasa.